Top 10 steps to starting an online business in 2022 – or any other year

 Wash and dry the bacon after cooking it?
 Please!

-In any case, this is a huge improvement my previous setup, which was me sitting in bed with the computer on my lap while my roommates watched TV in the next room.
+In any case, this is a huge improvement my previous setup, back in my shared flat, which was “me sitting in bed with the computer on my lap while my roommates watched TV in the next room”.